MicrochipTech/tf2mplabh3/README.md

 ### Model Output Consistency Metrics

-The following table summarizes the results of comparing the logits (raw model outputs) produced by the TensorFlow reference Model and the compiled C model file, running on the target.
+The following table summarizes the results of comparing the logits (raw model outputs) produced by the TensorFlow example model and the compiled `model.c` file, running on the target.
 This comparison was performed to validate the integrity and robustness of the model conversion and deployment process.

 **All results below were obtained with the MPLAB Harmony v3 compiled at the `-O3` optimization level.**